-In Arizona, students are required to take 3 credits of high school science aligned to standards in physical, earth and space, and life sciences to meet graduation requirements, but there is no mandatory course sequence across the state.
-Because of this, the high school standards are written at two levels: core-essential and plus.
+In Arizona, students are required to take 3 credits of high school science aligned to standards in physical, Earth and space, and life sciences to meet graduation requirements, but there is no mandatory course sequence across the state.
+Because of this, the high school standards are written at two levels: essential and plus.

-- All high school core-essential standards (HS) should be learned by every high school student regardless of the 3-credit course sequence they take.
-The full set of core-essential high school (HS) standards is designed to be taught over a 3-year period in preparation for the high school science assessment.
-The high school science assessment for these standards is designed to be administered during the junior year and include standards from all 14 core ideas. - The high school plus (HS+) standards are designed to enhance the rigor of general science courses by extending the essential standards within general chemistry (HS+C), physics (HS+Phy), earth and space sciences (HS+E), or biology (HS+B) courses.
+- All high school essential standards (HS) should be learned by every high school student regardless of the 3-credit course sequence they take.
+The full set of essential high school (HS) standards is designed to be taught over a 3-year period. - The high school plus (HS+) standards are designed to enhance the rigor of general science courses by extending the essential standards within general chemistry (HS+C), physics (HS+Phy), earth and space sciences (HS+E), or biology (HS+B) courses.
 These HS+ standards are intended to provide the additional rigor of these courses to prepare students for college courses for science majors.

 Like K-8, each high school standard represents the intersection of core ideas for knowing science and using science.
-This intersection stresses that content in physical science, earth and space science, and life science is not learned independently from ideas about the nature of science, applications of science, or the social implications of using science.
+This intersection stresses that content in physical science, Earth and space science, and life science is not learned independently from ideas about the nature of science, applications of science, or the social implications of using science.
 The coding of the standard captures this intersection.
 Students engage in multiple practices as they gather information to solve problems, answer their questions, reason about how the data provide evidence to support their understanding, and then communicate their understanding of phenomena, applications, or social implications.
 They use the crosscutting concepts to support their understanding of patterns, cause and effect relationships, and systems thinking as they make sense of phenomena.
 The standard number at the end of the code is designed for recording purposes and does not imply instructional sequence or importance.
 At right are examples and descriptions of coding of the High School Science Standards.